 Similar to its elder sibling Ertiga, Celerio is equipped with dual ECUs and an intelligent injection system for better mileage and performance.
 Likewise, leakproof designs for enhanced safety.

 Anyway, Maruti Suzuki Celerio is powered by a 1.0-liter three-cylinder engine that runs from both petrol and CNG.
 However, only the VXi variant of this hatchback is available with a CNG option.
-If we talk about its mileage, Maruti claims to provide a fuel-economy of 30.47 kg/km with CNG option (MT).
+If we talk about its mileage, Maruti claims to provide a fuel economy of 30.47 kg/km with a CNG option (MT).

 5. Hyundai Santro CNG

-Hyundai Santro is one of the most famous and old family hatchbacks in India.
-However, due to the increasing competition in the market, the popularity of this hatchback from Japanese automaker has reduced a bit.
+Hyundai Santro is one of the most famous and old family hatchbacks from the South Korean automaker in India.
+However, due to the increasing competition in the market, the popularity of this hatchback has reduced a bit.
 Still, Santro is one of the best options when it comes to CNG cars.

 Its compact design, effortless driveability, and comfort level make Santro an ideal choice for a CNG car.
 Under the hood, the company provides a 1.1-liter MPI CNG engine meshed with manual transmission.
 Santro can churn out an impressive mileage of up to 30.8 km/kg from its CNG variant.